In Canada, calls mount for more Indigenous police forces

 Why We Wrote This

-A mass murder on an Indigenous reserve in Canada prompts a question: Might an autonomous Indigenous police force have prevented the tragedy?
+A mass killing on an Indigenous reserve in Canada prompts a question: Might an autonomous Indigenous police force have prevented the tragedy?

 In Canada, violent crime rates are nine times higher in primarily Indigenous communities than in non-Indigenous ones.
 Many of them are grappling with issues such as poverty and addiction that are compounded by generations of state-imposed violence.